-Fricassee of Mushrooms by The Milestone
+Fricassee of Mushrooms by Luke French

 For this recipe we used a mixture of oyster, button and chestnut mushrooms, slicing the larger mushrooms where needed, however as an alternative you can use wild mushrooms which will infuse this dish with strong forest flavours.

 Be careful if foraging for wild mushrooms as it is important not to eat any you do not recognise.
 We served this alongside a British rare breed pork chop with a hearty bread to mop up the juices.